Brian Dux

-Brian Dux (born April 7, 1981, in Orchard Park, New York) is an American professional basketball player, and formerly playing for the Guildford Heat in the British Basketball League.
+Brian Dux (born April 7, 1981, in Orchard Park, New York) is an American former professional basketball player who played for the Guildford Heat in the British Basketball League.

 College career

 Dux attended Canisius College where he starred for Golden Griffs in the MAAC, part of NCAA Division I. As a freshman in 1999-00, he appeared in all 30 games, making 21 starts, and averaged 6.7 points per game.
 He started all 31 games in his sophomore campaign, averaging 9.9 points per game and leading the team with 127 assists.
 In 2001–02, he averaged 10.4 points per game with 145 assists as the Golden Griffins went to the 2001 MAAC Tournament Championship game.
 That year, Dux picked up many awards including MAAC All-Academic Team and MAAC State Lottery Scholar-Athlete of the Year.
 As a senior, he averaged 14.9 points per game.
 He ended his college career with 1239 points scored and 508 assists.